 This award is open to all students from the age of 14.
 It is a self-directed programme with support from the school.
 It has four sections; service, physical recreation, skills and adventurous journey.
 Information can be found on their website.
-At Kavanagh College, it is co-ordinated by Rachel Mortimer with assistance from teachers who enjoy tramping.
+In order to encourage longevity through to Gold level, Kavanagh College has decided to offer the award starting at 15 years of age with direct entry into Silver level.
+If there is parental support and motivation for the long haul, students are welcome to start at Bronze at 14 years of age.
+At Kavanagh College, the award is co-ordinated by Rachel Mortimer and Ian Adamson is responsible for helping to train students for their adventurous journey.
+Join the google classroom to be kept up with new information.

 This fun science programme is run on a Tuesday from 3pm-5pm in the Kavanagh College Science block.
 From the physics of flying drones to the explosive power of hydrogen, it is time to enjoy new technology and experience some science in the lab.